-The exposure of the FBI's misrepresentations surrounding encryption is hardly the first time that intelligence agencies have been caught playing loose the facts.
+The exposure of the FBI's misrepresentations surrounding encryption is hardly the first time that intelligence agencies have been caught playing loose with the facts.

 Close watchers of the NSA, FBI, and CIA may notice an all-too-familiar pattern of unreliable statements by senior officials addressing tough questions about intelligence operations.
 Having for years misled elected officials, the press, and the public about their agencies' domestic surveillance activities, many of the same officials continue to use their public positions to promote false claims that national security requires undermining individual security, anonymity, and freedom of expression.